brimdata/zed/docs/formats/zson.md

 #### 3.4.5 Enum Value

-An enum type represents a named set of values where enum values are referenced by name.
-The simple form of an enum is a list of names, where the values are of type `int64` but enums may be defined as set of values of an arbitrary type.
+An enum type represents a symbol from a finite set of symbols referenced by name.

 An enum value has the form
 ```
 <name>
 ```
-where the name is either an identifier or a quoted string and it uniquely names one of the enum elements.
+where the name is either an identifier or a quoted string and it uniquely corresponds to one of the enum symbols.

-Such a value must appear in a context where the enum type is known, i.e., with an explicit enum type decorator or within a complex type where the contained enum type is defined by the complex type.
+Such a enum value must appear in a context where the enum type is known, i.e., with an explicit enum type decorator or within a complex type where the contained enum type is defined by the complex type's decorator.

 When an enum name is `true`, `false`, or `null`, it must be quoted.